Good news! This project was fully funded in January 2019. Thank you to everyone who donated to the project.

 Empowering the Nuns With Media Equipment

-In 2018 the Tibetan Nuns Project launched a campaign to raise funds for more media equipment so that nuns at 7 nunneries in northern India would be able to share their news.
+In 2018 the Tibetan Nuns Project launched a campaign to raise funds for cameras and other media equipment so that nuns at 7 nunneries in northern India would be able to share their news.

-This was the next phase in an ongoing process to help the nuns.
+This project is part of an ongoing process to help the nuns.
 The Tibetan Nuns Project has been working for over 30 years and provides education, food, shelter, and health care to over 700 nuns.
 Most of the nuns escaped from Tibet and arrived in exile with no education and unable to even write their names.

-The following equipment was funded to help the nuns at seven nunneries in northern India fulfill their aspirations to have vibrant media teams at all seven nunneries and to empower them to be able to tell their own stories.
+Thanks to generous donors, the following equipment has been purchased so that nuns at seven nunneries in northern India can fulfill their aspirations to have vibrant media teams and tell their stories.

 - 1 High-capacity external back-up hard drive